Supported Shoulderstand

 Partnering:

-Ask a partner to help you improve the two areas that are most likely to cause you problems in this posture: the lift in the upper back and the positioning of the legs.
+Ask a partner to help you improve the two areas that are most likely to cause problems in this posture: the lift in the upper back and the positioning of the legs.

 First, have them kneel down facing your back after you are up in the pose.
 Then they should press their hands in between your shoulder blades near the upper middle of your back on both sides of your spine.
 Use that boost to help yourself lift your sternum toward your chin more.